thobl/run/INDEX.md

 experiment by interrupting it with ``ctrl + c`` there might be a leftover ``*.lock`` file, which you have to remove manually.

+## Return String

+The method ``run.add()`` can return a list of strings, one for each run.
+This can, e.g., be helpful if each run of the experiment generates a file and you want to perform an additional task on each of these files in a later experiment.

+To use this feature, set the parameter ``return_string`` of ``run.add()``.
+It is a blob.

 ## Dry Run

 If you execute your experiment script with ``dry_run`` as parameter,